malkops/malkops.github.io/content/about.md

     position="center",
     alt="It's me on the pic") }}

-My name is Matvey, and I'm a system administrator who like to learn devops stuff.
+My name is Matvey, and I'm a system administrator who likes to learn devops stuff.
 You can contact me by using links on the bottom.

 ---